DataCloud-project/DEF-PIPE-DSL/README.md

 2. Select the default options suggested by the "Create representation" wizard, i.e., output file named "WfDsl.aird" and "Entities in a Class Diagram".

-3. Select the Model Perspective
+3. Select the "Modeling (default)" perspective as explained in step 4 above.

-## Model Serialization (GRAMMAR)

-The grammar of the DSL is located at https://github.com/DataCloud-project/DEF-PIPE-DSL/blob/master/Grammar/DSL-Grammar.txt